Disclaimer

 Verify the MetalLB installation by running the following command:

-# or use k9s cli
+kubectl get pods -A # or use k9s cli k9s

 Step 19: Install local-path-provisioner Storage Class